-Dr. Giora Alexandron, Ph.D in Computer Science Education is a Computer and Learning Scientist at the Weizmann Institute, where he studies Educational Data Mining, Artificial Intelligence in Education (AIED), Learning Analytics, and online learning environments.
+Dr. Giora Alexandron is a faculty member in the department of science teaching at the Weizmann Institute of Science.
+His research lies at the intersection of science education, artificial intelligence, and learning technologies, with the goal of developing ‘intelligent’ personalized learning environments.
 He has been an environmental activist in Israel for many years.
 Giora co-founded the Israeli Forum for Sustainable Nutrition, as he believes that the urgent need of furthering a healthier, more sustainable nutrition environment requires the multidisciplinary effort of researchers and practitioners who are committed to public interest and research-based decision making.

 Dr. Noam Chehanovsky, Ph.D in plant sciences, is a plant geneticist and breeder.
 Among his activities, Noam has founded the “Zir’ey Kedem” (Ancient Seeds) initiative, which focuses on the preservation of local heirloom seeds, through providing access and knowledge of the these seeds for the benefit of local communities and private growers.
 Noam co-founded the Israeli Forum for Sustainable Nutrition in hopes of bringing his comprehensive understanding of the importance of private and communal local produce growth into fruition, as a part of the sustainable nutrition revolution.